 With the materials used to manufacture modern day furniture, the old adage of a fire doubling in size every minute is no longer valid.
 There isn’t an exact, agreed upon number, but experiments have shown a fire can now double in size in as little as 30 seconds resulting in the smoke level reaching the floor in the room of the fire’s origin in 3 minutes or less.

 On the medical side, according to research, the chances of a person surviving cardiac arrest decrease by 7-10% with every minute that passes after a person's heart stops beating.
 Quick responses for breathing difficulties, strokes, traumas, and many other medical emergencies are also beneficial to patient outcomes.
+In B.C., fire departments are an important part of the emergency health system often arriving prior to paramedics with the ability to perform critical interventions such as using automated external defibrillators (AED) and the administration of naloxone to combat overdoses.

 The difference between an engine arriving in 4-5 minutes (with Hall 7 staffed with a career engine) and a truck arriving in 8-9 minutes (current response capability) in that area is huge!
 You and your family’s safety depends on help arriving in a timely manner and with the current staffing levels, that can’t be done.